FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that when you see HTML in React code it is/must be  transformed into actual JavaScript code by Babel, along with ES6 syntax.
+For now, just keep in mind that when you see HTML in React code it is/must be  transformed into actual JavaScript code by Babel, along with any ES6 syntax.

 The `<MySelect>` component at this point consist of an empty React `<div>` node element.
 That seems rather pointless, so let's change that.

 I'm going to define another component called `<MyOption>` and then use the `<MyOption>` component within the `<MySelect>` component (aka composition).

-Examine the updated JavaScrip code below which defines both the `<MySelect>` and `<MyOption>` component.
+Examine the updated JavaScript code below which defines both the `<MySelect>` and `<MyOption>` component.

 ```javascript
 var MySelect = React.createClass({